Street Alcohol Fighter: Reverse Challenge

 This challenge is a spin-off of the Alcohol Superstar Challenge where Kim Hee-chul gets to remove 50 stickers that he collected previously without calculating the alcohol percentage.
 The rule of the challenge is to remove 1 sticker for one bottle.
-By completing this challenge, Kim will received another 37.5kg of 24-karat gold cup.
+By completing this challenge, Kim will received another 37.5 kg of 24-karat gold cup.

 In season 2, the challenge was renamed as The 13 million Won Wine Challenge.
 Kim needs to collect 135 liquor drop stickers in order to get the same amount of the 13 million won wine volume.
-In episode one of season one, the price the wine was 14,214,050 Korean Won.
+In episode one of season one, the price the wine was 14,214,050 Korean won.
 If Kim fails, the other remaining volume will be given to the staff of the show.
 Kim managed to collect 121 out of 135 liquor drop stickers, 78ml (after round up 77.8ml) are given to the production staff.